 New Hampshire's law also allowed law enforcement to knock on the door of a prospective voter to ensure that they lived at the address where they were registered to vote.
 This was viewed by some people as a form of voter intimidation.

 If You Experience Voter Suppression

-If you believe you have been the victim of voter suppression because of a change in your state's voter identification laws, talk to a civil rights attorney.
+If you believe you have been the victim of voter suppression because of a change in your state's voter identification laws, or if you have any questions about voting rights, talk to a civil rights attorney.